Parupalli Kashyap: Personal life

+Career

 2005–2009

 In 2005, Kashyap represented Andhra Pradesh and won the a boys' singles title at the National Junior Open Badminton Championships.
 From 2006 onwards, he started to appear at international tournaments.
 In that year's Hong Kong Open, he caused an upset by defeating the then world number 19 Przemysław Wacha in the pre-quarterfinals; he lost the next round though.
 A few months later, he defeated Wacha again at the Bitburger Open to reach the semifinals.
 In 2006, his world ranking improved from outside the 100 to 64.
 Coach Gopichand was happy at the win and felt that it was a good sign that Kashyap was winning his important matches against higher-ranked players.
 In the same year, Kashyap was chosen to represent India at the 2006 Asian Games.
 At the 33rd National Games, Kashyap defeated the then National champion Chetan Anand to win a gold medal for Andhra Pradesh.
 Between 2006–07, Kashyap won a few national tournaments as well.

 In 2009, Kashyap was a semifinalist at the Dutch Open and the 2009 Senior National Badminton Championships.
 In the same year, he was the runners-up at the Thailand International, Spanish Open and Toulouse Open.
 At the 2009 Singapore Super Series, Kashyap was the semifinalist.